sojoner/container-stacks/clj-kstream/README.md

 This will start a consul,  kafka, elasticsearch stack for toying around.

-## Starting
+## Starting the Kafka Zookeeper Elasticsearch Stack

-    $ ./up.sh
+    $ ./backends-start.sh
     $ source env.sh
-    $ compose ps
+    $ docker-compose ps

 Goto the consul UI in your browser to see if everything has started.

 ## Working with the up.sh script

-In oder to work with docker network overlays anc service descovery, we have this __up.sh__ script.
+In oder to work with docker network overlays and service discovery, we have this __start-backends.sh__ script.
 It will

 * start consul with the __docker-compose__ command
 * get the __IP__ for the __consul__ service